Creating a Server Migration Workflow

 Procedure

-4. In the Server Migration card, click Preview Steps to view the steps predefined in the template and the detailed description of each step.
-If the type of a step is Automated, the step is automatically performed by MgC.
-If the type of a step is Manual, you need to perform the step manually.
+- In the Server Migration card, click Preview Steps to view the steps predefined in the template and the detailed description of each step.
+Automated steps are automatically performed by MgC.
+Manual steps need to be performed by you.
 Click Configure Workflow in the lower right corner.

 Parameter